John Norton (journalist)

-John Norton (25 January 1857 – 9 April 1916) was an English-born Australian journalist, editor and member of the New South Wales Parliament.
+John Norton (25 January 1858 – 9 April 1916) was an English-born Australian journalist, editor and member of the New South Wales Parliament.
 He was a writer and newspaper proprietor best known for his Sydney newspaper Truth.
 Norton was arguably one of Australia's most controversial public figures ever.

 Life, career and controversy

-John Norton claimed to have been born in Brighton, Sussex, England, but may have been born in London.
+John Norton was born on 25 January 1858.
+He claimed to have been born in Brighton, Sussex, England, but may have been born in London.
 He was the only son of John Norton, stonemason, who died before he was born.
 His mother, Mary Davis, in 1860 married Benjamin Timothy Herring, a silk-weaver, who allegedly mistreated his stepson.
 Norton apparently spent some time in Paris, where he learned to speak French.
 He claimed to have walked to Constantinople in 1880, where he became a journalist.

 Norton emigrated to Australia in 1884 and soon became chief reporter on the Evening News, which supported free trade.
 In 1885 he edited the official report of the Third Intercolonial Trades Union Congress.
 One of its resolutions condemned the New South Wales Governments contribution of £250,000 to assist migration from Europe.
 Norton was selected by the Trades and Labor Council of New South Wales to go to Europe in 1886 to tell potential immigrants that Australia was not a workers' paradise.
 He attended a trade union congress in Hull and spoke in French to one in Paris.

 On his return, Norton became editor of the Newcastle Morning Herald and Miners Advocate, but was sacked for drunkenness after a few months.
 Within a few weeks of its establishment in August 1890, he then joined Truth, which favoured exposé articles.
 He soon became its editor and in April 1891 he altered its masthead to claim proprietorship, but was sacked as editor for repeated drunkenness.

 He became the owner of the Sydney newspaper, Truth in 1896 and it became even more abusive of public figures, leading to increased circulation and legal action including trials for criminal libel and sedition, which he generally managed to beat.
 Similar publications Brisbane Truth, Melbourne Truth and Perth Truth were established by 1903.
 Norton's staunchly nationalistic paper published many late-19th-century Australian authors such as Henry Lawson.

-From humble beginnings, John Norton became one of Australia's most successful media figures, and he became fabulously rich.
-He and his family lived in a huge mansion called St. Helena, situated at Torrington Road, Maroubra in Sydney's eastern suburbs.